Philips CPAP, BiPAP, & Mechanical Ventilator Recall

 November 12, 2021 Update

-- Does this mean that your case will be tried before Judge Flowers in Pennsylvania?
+- Does this mean that your case will be tried before Judge Conti in Pennsylvania?
 No, not necessarily.
-While there is a remote chance that your case could be tried before Judge Flowers through what is known as a bellwether trial process, this is very unlikely to occur.
-If your case does not settle while pending before Judge Flowers, then it will ultimately be transferred back to the original federal court where it was filed, very often near your hometown, for trial purposes.
+While there is a remote chance that your case could be tried before Judge Conti through what is known as a bellwether trial process, this is very unlikely to occur.
+If your case does not settle while pending before Judge Conti, then it will ultimately be transferred back to the original federal court where it was filed, very often near your hometown, for trial purposes.

 - What if my CPAP/BiPAP lawsuit was filed in a state court, not federal court?
 If your attorney filed your case in state court, and it was not removed to federal court, then your case is not impacted by the federal MDL order and will remain in state court.